 A deep, tissue massage is a specific set of techniques used to get inside and break up the knots, or more specifically the abnormal connective adhesions that artificially bind together two tissues that should be separate..

 You want to get back up and running as soon as possible right?
 A professional massage by a trained massage therapist is the most effective treatment for muscle knots.
+If self-massage is your only option, you may want to look into a helpful tool, such as the TP BuddieRx.

 This Is Going To Hurt